mitchelldmiller/quick-mail-wp-plugin/README.md

 ### Learn More
 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 3.0.2 Adds Paragraphs to HTML Messages](https://wheredidmybraingo.com/quick-mail-adds-paragraphs-to-html-messages/) for update info.
+* See [Quick Mail 3.0.3 Maintenance Release](https://wheredidmybraingo.com/quick-mail-3-0-3-maintenance-release/) for update info.

 ### Installation ###

 1. Download the plugin and unpack in your `/wp-content/plugins/` directory.

-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the WordPress 'Plugins' menu.

 ### Frequently Asked Questions ###